mukaiizawa/Paren/man/man3/with-gensyms.md

         EXPR ...)

 # DESCRIPTION
-Create an environment in which SYMBOLs are bound by the symbols created by `gensyms(3)`, and evaluate EXPRs in left to right.
+The macro `with-gensyms` create an environment in which `SYMBOLs` are bound by the symbols created by `gensyms`, and evaluate `EXPRs` in left to right.

 Generally used in macro definitions to avoid unintended symbol binding.

+# RETURN VALUE
+Returns evaluation result of last `EXPRs`.

 # NOTES